microsoft/FluidFramework/packages/dds/tree/docs/main/compatibility.md

 Because all data is versioned at the top level, we can conceptually extend that version to include all other non-explicitly versioned containing data, even if that data isn't explicitly written by the same codec.
 For example, a format change in `SchemaChangeCodec` could be implemented by adding support for a new version on each of its nearest explicitly versioned consumers, i.e. `MessageCodec` and `EditManagerCodec`.
 This new version would use the same code for all bits of `MessageCodec`, `EditManagerCodec`, and `ChangeFamilyCodec`, but pass enough context down to `SchemaChangeCodec` to resolve to the newer format.
-In this mannger, the mapping between explicitly versioned data and implicitly versioned data for composed codecs is managed in code.
+In this manner, the mapping between explicitly versioned data and implicitly versioned data for composed codecs is managed in code.

 ## Current code guidelines